IN ADULT PATIENTS WITH MODERATE TO SEVERE PLAQUE PsO

 References: 1.
 Data on file.
 Janssen Biotech, Inc. 2.
 TREMFYA® (guselkumab) [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc.

-IN ADULTS WITH MODERATE PLAQUE PSORIASIS
+IN ADULT PATIENTS WITH MODERATE PLAQUE PSORIASIS

-SPECTREM adverse events in the 16-week period1,2
+SPECTREM adverse events in the 16-week period

 Zoom out icon